 The following plants are considered safe to have around children: Christmas Cactus, Coleus, Boston Fern, Spider Plant, Jade Plant, African Violets, Miniature rose, Wandering Jew.
 For more comprehensive list, refer here.

 This is a beautiful example, shared by Montt Cott, of a child being deeply engaged in the activity:

 Making gummy snacks.
-This activity is more suitable for home environment, since preparing gummy snacks requires a fair amount of adult supervision and assistance, especially with young children.
+This activity is more suitable for the home environment, since preparing gummy snacks requires a fair amount of adult supervision and assistance, especially with young children.
 However, it is a pretty congenial solution if your children are defiant when it comes to taking vitamins and supplements.
-We’ve made gummy snacks at home following this recipe, and kids thoroughly enjoyed filling in different shapes of silicone molds with the mixture.
+We’ve made gummy snacks at home following this recipe, and kids thoroughly enjoyed filling in different shapes of silicone moulds with the mixture.

 Proper rest and meditation – aka Silence game – is a wonderful way to strengthen and calm body and mind.

 And remember, hugs have amazing healing properties for all human beings 🙂 share them generously when you can!